 If you’re still not having success, try plugging the Bluetooth speaker into a power outlet to make sure it has power.
 Some portable Bluetooth speakers have just enough power to turn on and go into Bluetooth pairing mode before powering down again when the battery is low, and this isn’t automatically clear.

 So you’ve got the Bluetooth speaker connected, but what about if you’re going for a fuller, more room-filling sound.
 You might be wondering if it’s possible to connect multiple speakers to your Fire TV Stick, to get multi-channel sound in the room.

 This gets a little more complicated.
 First off, you won’t be able to get multi-channel/stereo sound, but you can simply duplicate the audio signal to go to two places.
-You need another device though, the TaoTronics Bluetooth 5.0 Transmitter/Receiver (on Amazon), which supports the connection of two Bluetooth devices.
+You need another device though, the Swiitech Bluetooth Transmitter/Receiver (on Amazon), which supports the connection of two Bluetooth devices.

 You’ll need to connect this to your screen’s audio port, wherever that is, because now you’re not getting sound from the Fire TV Stick’s source, but from the TV’s audio management.
 So, use the TaoTronics’ aux cable to plug into either your Television or Projector’s aux port.
 Then, follow the TaoTronics’ instructions for pairing your multiple Bluetooth speakers to it.

-One exception here might be if you have a device that has Bluetooth 5 installed, in which case you can connect multiple speakers.
+One exception here might be if you have a device that has Bluetooth 5 installed, in which case you can connect multiple speakers (more on Bluetooth 5 in our tutorial).
 See our guide on connecting multiple Bluetooth speakers to a Bluetooth 5 device for more on how to run that setup.